wp-plugins/gift-cards-for-woocommerce/readme.txt

 == Changelog ==
+= 1.3.2 =
+* FIX: Gift card fields on all the products
+* FIX: More issues with spelling

 = 1.3.1 =
 * FIX: Updated place holder to display the information correctly.
 * FIX: Corrected path on a script to call correct location.